AndreaVitti/EcommerceBackendAPI/README.md

 ```bash
   git clone https://github.com/AndreaVitti/EcommerceBackendAPI.git
 ```
-Navigate to the project folder or use an IDE and deploy the project through the terminal with the command:
+Navigate to the project directory or use an IDE and deploy the project through the terminal with the command:

 ```bash
   .\mvnw clean install